National Stores: Expansion

+Closings

 In the second quarter of 2016, National Stores leaves a 600,000-square-foot regional distribution center in Otay Mesa, California and moves to a building development by Sares-Regis (SRG) in Perris, California, signing a $26 million 10-year lease, in an effort to realize a more centralized logistic location.

 In August 2018, National Stores filed for chapter 11 bankruptcy protection with plans to close 74 of its 344 stores under a reorganization plan.
 The liquidation sales expanded to 184 Fallas and Factory 2-U stores starting in October 2018.

+National Stores began to close more Fallas Paredes stores in early 2022.